gcpjedi/google-k8s-workshop-v2/modules/03-configure-gke.md

       --max-nodes 4
     ```

 1. Now create a workload.
-How about 5 nginx containers each requesting 2 Gb of memory?
+How about 5 `nginx` containers each requesting 2 GB of memory?

-    (For now, we are not very interested in the content of the deployment file, because we will examine pods and deployment later)
+    > Note: For now, we are not very interested in the content of the Deployment file, because we will examine Pods and Deployments later

     Save this file as `test-deployment.yaml`.